sadsergo/RayTracing/README.md

 Clone this repo with its submodules:

     git clone https://github.com/SammaelA/SdfTaskTemplate.git
+    cd SdfTaskTemplate
     git submodule update --init

 Install SDF (Ubuntu 22)

     sudo apt-get install libsdl2-2.0-0

-For installations on other platforms see https://wiki.libsdl.org/
+- For installations on other platforms see https://wiki.libsdl.org/

+Build the executable:

-    cmake CMakeLists.txt && make
+    cmake -B build && cmake --build build

 ## Execute

     ./render

-Template visualizes one layer of an SDF grid (example_grid.bin, mode of a bunny) use W and S keys to swich between layers.
+Template visualizes one layer of an SDF grid (example_grid.bin, mode of a bunny)
+use W and S keys to swich between layers.